manojnuvvala/assignment2-nuvvala/README.md

 Four places to visit in INDIA

+> I have used https://www.tablesgenerator.com/ website to generate the tables with less ease of time where we can use this site for different languages.

 | Locations | Hours to spend | Amount to spend |
 |-----------|----------------|-----------------|
 | Delhi     | 48hrs          | $1000           |